umshere/naadan-sowkhya/docs/product-updates.md

 The system will automatically:

-- Validate your changes
+- Validate your changes against the schema
 - Create a pull request
-- Notify reviewers
+- Add the repository owner as reviewer

 ## Best Practices

 1. Keep descriptions concise and accurate
 2. Double-check prices and weights
-3. Ensure product images exist in the correct directory
+3. Ensure product images exist in the `/public/images/products/` directory
-4. Use proper category names from the existing list
+4. Use proper category names from the allowed list
-5. Test WhatsApp links after updating
+5. Test the product display on the website after updates are merged

 ## Need Help?

 If you encounter any issues or have questions:

 1. Check the validation error messages
-2. Review the format examples
+2. Review the format examples in existing products
 3. Contact the development team for assistance

 ## Auto-deployment

-Once your changes are approved and merged:
+When your changes are approved and merged:

-- The website will automatically update
+1. The website will automatically update
-- New products will be live within minutes
+2. New products will be live within minutes
-- No additional action required
+3. No additional action required

+Note: Changes must be made on a branch other than main to trigger the automated workflow.